ReubenDo/SlicerSkinExtractor/README.md

 # Skin surface extraction

-This repository contains the code for a Slicer modules that can be used to extract the skin surface on different brain imaging modalities (CT, MR) and different sequences (T1, T2, FLAIR etc).
+This repository contains the code for a Slicer module that can be used to automatically extract the skin surface on different brain imaging modalities (CT, MR) and different sequences (T1, T2, FLAIR, etc).

 This is a project for the [36th NA-MIC Project Week](https://github.com/NA-MIC/ProjectWeek/tree/master/PW36_2022_Virtual/Projects/Skin).